Cincinnati Children’s Ranked No. 5 Nephrology Program in U.S.

 Facing a kidney transplant can be an emotional and overwhelming time.
 From finding a donor to becoming an empowered participant in the transplant process, our team is committed to working closely with your child and you.

-- Our Clinical Concierge Services team has helped reduced the waiting time during the referral and review process for kidney transplants, from 150 days to 60 days.
+- We work hard to expand donor options and reduce wait times.
+Our Clinical Concierge Services team has helped reduced the waiting time during the referral and review process for kidney transplants.

 - We were one of the first children’s hospitals to participate in the paired kidney exchange with the National Kidney Registry, which opens up donor opportunities and creates shorter wait times.

-- Team Kidney, our approach to outpatient care for children with kidney transplants, has improved access, care and overall satisfaction among patients we see.
+- Our approach to outpatient care for children with kidney transplants has improved access, care and overall satisfaction among patients we see.
 The team includes pediatric nephrologists, kidney transplant coordinators, a pharmacist who specializes in kidney transplants, a dedicated psychologist, social worker and dietician to offer comprehensive care for our children and families.

 - Efforts to help children and families follow treatment plans after transplant have led to a 50 percent reduction in rejection rates – from 20 rejections per 100 transplants to 9 rejections out of 100 transplants.